ppaleja/knowledge-graph-construction/docs/integration-workflow.md

 # Integration Workflow Documentation

+> **Agentic Context**: This workflow is automatically triggered by the `processPaper` tool after EDC completes.
+It handles the "Memory" aspect of the agent, merging new knowledge into the existing Long-Term Memory (Postgres).

 This document outlines the integration workflow pipeline, which handles the merging of newly extracted knowledge graph data with the existing persisted graph.

 ## Workflow Overview